daleao/sdv/Modular Gameplay Overhaul/Modules/Arsenal/README.md

 ### Gemstone Forges

 Forges have been touched slightly.
 Analogous to its [Rings](../Rings) counterpart, the Jade enchantment has received a significant buff, from +10% to +50% crit. power.
 If the Rings module is enabled, a new forge will also be added for the Garnet gemstone, granting 10% cooldown reduction.
-The number of allowed forges for melee weapons now also depends on the weapon's level.

-For slingshots, the number of allowed forges likewise depends on the slingshot.
+The number of allowed forges for melee weapons now also depends on the weapon's level (up to three).
+Likewise for slingshots, the number of allowed forges increases by one with each upgrade.

 ### Weapon Enchantments